jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 : systemd-boot is a boot manager, formerly known as gummiboot.
 Kay Sievers merged it into systemd with rev 220.

+systemd-homed

+: systemd-homed.service manages home directories of regular (“human”) users.
+Each directory it manages encapsulates both the data store and the user record of the user so that it comprehensively describes the user account, and is thus naturally portable between systems without any further, external metadata[^ch10f124].
+This is a brand new paradigm and just released 10/26/20 -- yet to be implemented in any Linux distros.

 ### Systemd Service Types

 Let's look at the contents of a systemd unit file.
 Note it consists of basic INI style headers and compared to an rc file/script it is not a bash script.
 The full options are located at the systemd wiki [https://www.freedesktop.org/software/systemd/man/systemd.service.html](https://www.freedesktop.org/software/systemd/man/systemd.service.html "systemd wiki for unit files").
-The units that systemd include are ```.service```, ```.mount```, ```.target``` and the entire list can be found [https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files "understanding systemd unit files").
+The major units that systemd include are `.service`, `.mount`, `.timer`, `.target` and the entire list can be found [https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files "understanding systemd unit files").

 #### Systemd Service file

+This is an example of the service file installed in Ubuntu 20.04 for Apache2 Web Server located in `/lib/systemd/system/apache2.service`.
+All system services are installed in this location.
+The parallel location in `/etc/systemd/system/` will append and override system defined settings.

 ```bash
 #/lib/systemd/system/apache2.service